mohammedkhalilia/iRFCM/README.md

 iRFCM Configurations
 ------------------------------------------
 iRFCM allows the user to define their own configurations using MATLAB struct.
 Those configurations are explained in the `Functions/irfcm.m` function, but we will explain here as well.
+Example 4 breifly demonstrates how to define options for iRFCM.
+The iRFCM options are defined in a structure with the following fields/members:

+`fuzzifier` -

+`epsilon` -

+`maxIter` -

+`initType` -

+`gamma` -

+`delta` -

-Example (Mutation Dataset)
+Examples (Mutation Dataset)
 -----------------------------------------

-### iRFCM with Beta-Spread
+### Example 1. iRFCM with Beta-Spread

     %load the mutation dataset (for details on the Mutation dataset see ref.
 [4])
     %NOTE: the dissimilarities here are not squared